 Amazon RDS handles time-consuming database management tasks, such as backups, patch management, and replication, allowing you to pursue higher value application development or database refinements.

 With Amazon RDS, you get native access to a relational database management system.
 This facilitates compatibility with your existing tools and applications.
-In addition, Amazon RDS gives you optional control over which supported MySQL DB Engine Version or Oracle DB Engine Version powers your DB Instance via DB Engine Version Management.
+In addition, Amazon RDS gives you optional control over which supported engine version powers your DB Instance via DB Engine Version Management.

-Amazon RDS Provisioned IOPS is a high performance storage option designed to deliver fast, predictable, and consistent performance for I/O intensive transactional database workloads.
+- Amazon RDS Provisioned IOPS (SSD) Storage is a high-performance storage option designed to deliver fast, predictable, and consistent performance for I/O intensive transactional database workloads.
 You can provision from 1,000 IOPS to 30,000 IOPS per DB Instance.
-Note that maximum realized IOPS will vary by engine type.
+(Maximum realized IOPS will vary by engine type.)

 You can scale the compute and storage resources available to your database to meet your application needs using the Amazon RDS API or the AWS Management Console.
 If you are using Amazon RDS Provisioned IOPS storage with Amazon RDS for MySQL, Oracle, or PostgreSQL, you can provision and scale the storage up to 3TB and IOPS to up to 30,000.
 Note that maximum realized IOPS will vary by engine type.
-In addition, for the MySQL database engine, you can also associate one or more Read Replicas with your database instance deployment, enabling you to scale beyond the capacity of a single database instance for read-heavy workloads.
+In addition, for the MySQL, PostgreSQL, and Amazon Aurora database engines, you can also associate one or more Read Replicas with your database instance deployment, enabling you to scale beyond the capacity of a single database instance for read-heavy workloads.